Eines-Informatiques-Avancades/Project_2025/README.md

 # Molecular Dynamics Simulation of a Van der Waals Gas

-Simple molecular dynamics program that deal with a Van der Waals gas of particles.
+Simple molecular dynamics program that deals with a Van der Waals gas of particles.
 This program was developed as a part of the final assignment of the Advanced Computer Tools subject.